Introduction

 The Berlin Airlift

-The Success of the Berlin Airlift
+The logistic that governed the Berlin Airlift

-Outcomes of the Berlin Blockade and Airlift
+Effects of The Berlin Blockade and Airlift

 The Berlin Blockade and Airlift had significant consequences for all parties involved: